JarodGodlewski/FeastBeast/README.md

 The "FeastBeast" logo is play on the company Supreme's logo and how their followers are known as "HypeBeasts".

+**API**

-I made a swagger API on heroku to make my calls to the Yelp Fusion API; since the Yelp API did not allow direct calls to it's API from my JavaScript file.
+I made a simple expressjs with swagger API and deployed the code to be run on heroku.
+It uses the yelp-fusion node module to make calls to the Yelp API: https://www.npmjs.com/package/yelp-fusion

 ---